Hexagram 33遯Retreat

 Failure modesRetiring tail (line 1) · bound retreat (line 3)

-The dominant failure mode is the line-1 retiring tail.
-The actor has missed the cleanest exit window and now responds to the lost timing by sprinting — a public resignation before the next position is secured, a wind-down announcement before the runway has been negotiated, a confrontation that burns the bridge the actor still needed to walk across.
+The dominant trap is the line-1 retiring tail.
+You have missed the cleanest exit window and now respond to the lost timing by sprinting — a public resignation before the next position is secured, a wind-down announcement before the terms have been negotiated, a confrontation that burns the bridge you still needed to walk across.
 The hexagram is explicit: 勿用有攸往, no movement in any direction.
-The secondary failure mode is the line-3 bound retreat — the withdrawal that the actor cannot complete because residual obligations have not been provided for, and that becomes sickness and peril precisely because the actor tries to leave anyway.
-Both failures share the same root: an actor reading the hexagram’s grant of success and ignoring the slightness of the advantage in firm-correctness that follows.
+The secondary trap is the line-3 bound retreat — the withdrawal you cannot complete because residual obligations have not been provided for, and that becomes sickness and peril precisely because you try to leave anyway.
+Both share the same root: reading the hexagram’s grant of success and ignoring the slightness of the advantage in firm-correctness that follows.

 Application & adjacentQuestion shape · Hexagram 34 pair · Withdrawal not surrender

 A note on the question shape this hexagram answers best.
-Retreat rewards questions framed around a specific situation that has tipped — a role whose mandate has eroded, a market whose conditions have turned, a relationship whose continued investment is no longer earning a return, a position whose continued occupation will produce more cost than the dignified exit will.
-It is less useful for vague questions about whether the actor should be more cautious in general; for that question, re-read with Hexagrams 15 — Modesty — or 52 — Mountain — depending on whether the question is about posture or about stillness.
+Retreat rewards questions framed around a specific situation that has tipped — a role whose mandate has eroded, a cause whose moment has passed, a relationship whose continued investment is no longer earning a return, a position whose continued occupation will cost more than a dignified exit would.
+It is less useful for vague questions about whether you should be more cautious in general; for that, re-read with Hexagrams 15 — Modesty — or 52 — Mountain — depending on whether the question is about posture or about stillness.
 Retreat presumes the tipping has already happened.
-The hexagram is the instruction layer for what to do once the situation no longer supports the forward motion.
+The hexagram is the instruction layer for what to do once the situation no longer supports forward motion.

 The line-5 嘉遯 — admirable retreat — is the hexagram’s operational centre.
 Read against the noble person’s strictness without hostility, line 5 names the discipline that distinguishes retreat from surrender.
-Surrender is the abandonment of the position under coercion; retreat is the elected withdrawal at the moment the actor still controls the terms.
+Surrender is the abandonment of the position under coercion; retreat is the chosen withdrawal at the moment you still control the terms.
 The decision-relevant move is to recognise that the slight advantage in firm-correctness is what makes the admirable retreat available at all.
-Actors who carry the line-2 yellow ox binding through line-4’s elected fondness arrive at line 5 with the alignment of structure, timing, and internal settlement that turns the withdrawal into the model the institution remembers.
+Whoever carries the line-2 yellow ox binding through line-4’s chosen fondness arrives at line 5 with the alignment of structure, timing, and internal settlement that turns the withdrawal into the model the institution remembers.
 The instruction is to refuse the late reframe that would convert the admirable retreat into a lingering symbolic role — the kind of half-exit that voids the entire hexagram’s fortune.

 SynthesisYiGram Editorial